 02. First steps

-Most website traffic will come from external links such as search engines or site links, rather than from users who know your URL.
+Most website traffic will come from external links such as search engines or site links, rather than from users who know your URL (a great web hosting service will give you the analytics you need).
 As a result, users are likely to land on your website with a specific goal.
 Your site should satisfy this goal by providing engaging, relevant and valuable information through an easy to use interface.

 It’s also likely that users who are directed to your site from another source will land on a deeper page of your website.
 Therefore, all website pages need to be designed to clearly communicate what information can be found there to avoid high bounce rates.